MileHacker Logo

 • Stay alert to your surroundings, especially in crowded areas.

-• Hide your valuables and secure.
+• Keep valuables out of sight and secure.

 • Avoid isolated areas, notably at night.